It begins with gingivitis

 Most patients who stay on top of their condition manage it successfully, although it is believed that genetics can make it more challenging.
 Dr. Duffy and our hygienists are always happy to answer your questions as well as help you improve your home care techniques for better tooth and gum health.
 And they want you to feel safe and comfortable every time you visit us.

-Learn more about our expert Periodontal Care.
+Learn more about our expert Periodontal Care in Gig Harbor, WA today.